shangsuru/blog/content/posts/formal-dnn/index.md

 - $-10x + y \geq -5$

-The constraints are visualized in Figure \ref{fig:simplex} and the area marked red is representing satisfying examples of x and y.
+The constraints are visualized in Figure 5 and the area marked red is representing satisfying examples of x and y.
 We will begin with the initial interpretation that sets both x and y to 0, which is not a model of the formula, since constraint 2 is violated.
 We can decrease x to -1, but then we notice that constraint 1 is violated.
 To fix this, we can increase y to 2/3, a.s.o. until we arrive at a satisfying assignment, x = -2/3, y = 2/3.
 How to exactly adapt which variables and how to ensure termination of the algorithm is a detail we don't cover here, but can be read in detail in the corresponding paper.

 To increase the performance of the outlined approach for neural network verification and make the solution scale to larger networks, Katz et al. proposed an extension to the Simplex algorithm, called [Reluplex](https://arxiv.org/pdf/1702.01135.pdf&xid=25657,15700023,15700124,15700149,15700186,15700191,15700201,15700237,15700242.pdf).
 The problem with the previous aproach is that piece-wise linear activation functions like ReLU will be encoded  as disjunctions, increasing the number of cases the DPLL algorithm needs to handle exponentially in the number of ReLUs.
 To fix this issue, Reluplex natively handles the ReLU constraints within Simplex in addition to the linear constraints.
 Their work eventually results in a state of the art SMT-based neural network verification solver, called [Marabou](https://github.com/NeuralNetworkVerification/Marabou).